haensl/mongo/README.md

 // Takes Mongo connection URI.
 // Returns service object.
 ({ mongoUri }) => ({
+  // Collects the changes made to doc by the given patch.
+  // Returns an array of objects of the form { field, from , to }
+  changes: (doc, patch) => [changes],

   // Cleanup function to close the connection pool.
   // Invoke e.g. at instance shutdown.
   cleanup: async () => void,